-- i. any applicable Deductible, Copayment, and/or Coinsurance for Emergency Services and advanced imaging procedures performed in the emergency room.
-The emergency room and advanced imaging procedures Copayments, if applicable, are waived if you are admitted directly to the hospital as an inpatient; and - ii. the Deductible, Copayment, and/or Coinsurance for ambulance Services, if any; and - iii. coordination of benefits; and - iv. any other payments you would have had to make if you received the same Services from our Plan Providers; and

-- v. all amounts paid or payable, or which in the absence of this EOC would be payable, for the Services in question, under any insurance policy or contract, or any other contract, or any government program except Medicaid; and - vi. amounts you or your legal representative recover from motor vehicle insurance or because of third-party liability.
+- any applicable Deductible, Copayment, and/or Coinsurance for Emergency Services and advanced imaging procedures performed in the emergency department.
+The emergency department and advanced imaging procedures Copayments, if applicable, are waived if you are admitted directly to the hospital as an inpatient; and the Deductible, Copayment, and/or Coinsurance for ambulance Services, if any; and - 11. the Deductible, Copayment, and/or Coinsurance for a $\frac{1}{1000}$ - iii. coordination of benefits; and - iv. any other payments you would have had to make if you received the same Services from our Plan Providers; and - v. all amounts paid or payable, or which in the absence of this EOC would be payable, for the Services in question, under any insurance policy or contract, or any other contract, or any government program except Medicaid; and - vi. amounts you or your legal representative recover from motor vehicle insurance or because of third-party liability.